Protomer

 In structural biology, a protomer is the structural unit of an oligomeric protein.
-It is the smallest unit composed of at least two different protein chains that form a larger hetero-oligomer by association of two or more copies of this unit.
+It is the smallest unit composed of at least one protein chain.
+The protomers associate to form a larger oligomer of two or more copies of this unit.
+Protomers usually arrange in cyclic symmetry to form closed point group symmetries.

 The term was introduced by Chetverin to make nomenclature in the Na/K-ATPase enzyme unambiguous.
 This enzyme is composed of two subunits: a large, catalytic α subunit, and a smaller glycoprotein β subunit (plus a proteolipid, called γ-subunit).
 At the time it was unclear how many of each work together.
 In addition, when people spoke of a dimer, it was unclear whether they were referring to αβ or to (αβ)2.
 Chetverin suggested to call αβ a protomer and (αβ)2 a diprotomer.

-Protomers usually arrange in cyclic symmetry to form closed point group symmetries.
+Thus, in the work by Chetverin the term protomer was only applied to a hetero-oligomer and subsequently used mainly in the context of hetero-oligomers.
+Following this usage, a protomer consists of a least two different proteins chains.
+In current literature of structural biology, the term is commonly also applied to the smallest unit of homo-oligomers, avoiding the term "monomer".

 In chemistry, a so-called protomer is a molecule which displays tautomerism due to position of a proton.

 Examples

 Hemoglobin is a heterotetramer consisting of four subunits (two α and two β).
 However, structurally and functionally hemoglobin is described better as (αβ)2, so we call it a dimer of two αβ-protomers, that is, a diprotomer.

 Aspartate carbamoyltransferase has a α6β6 subunit composition.
 The six αβ-protomers are arranged in D3 symmetry.

-Viral capsid are often composed of protomers.
+Viral capsids are usually composed of protomers.

+HIV-1 protease forms a homodimer consisting of two protomers.

 Examples in chemistry include tyrosine and 4-aminobenzoic acid.
 The former may be deprotonated to form the carboxylate and phenoxide anions, and the later may be protonated at the amino or carboxyl groups.